 After years of trying, hosiery manufacturers succeeded in making textured stockings popular.
 Smooth nylons suddenly seemed too naked for brief skirts, and fishnet or crocheted stockings became commonplace.
 For evening there were silver or gold mesh stockings to be worn with matching flat pumps.

 The rule for jewelry was the bigger the better, particularly for earrings.
-A young artist named Chrysta Olenska, who had been making necklaces of papier-mache, was noticed by large jewelry manufacturer, and a new fad was launched.
+A young artist named Chrysta Olenska, who had been making necklaces of papier-mache, was noticed by large jewelry manufacturers, and a new fad was launched.
 Inexpensive papier-mache jewelry appeared all over America.

 The Throwaway Wardrobe.
-An idea that once seemed rediculous—the disposable paper dress—became a sudden reality.
+An idea that once seemed ridiculous—the disposable paper dress—became a sudden reality.
 Introduced originally by the Scott Paper Company as a promotional stunt, the dress was picked up by a number of manufacturers, and its price rose from the original $1.25 to as high as $40.
 There were simple shifts, ruffled styles, even a silver foil evening dress.
 Disposable materials also turned up in baby clothes, men's underwear, and swimming trunks.

 Hair style trends reflected the current desire of women to look romantic yet natural.
 The shape of the head was clearly defined: hair flowed in smooth, clean lines ending in soft swirls.
 Most women preferred longer hair—from chin length to waist length—but even short hair was softly styled.
 The look was totally modern and alluring.
 Women looked like women again.